Public health

 EU public health policy aims to:

-- protect and improve the health of EU citizens;
+- Protect and improve the health of EU citizens;

-- support the modernisation and digitalisation of health systems and infrastructure;
+- Support the modernisation and digitalisation of health systems and infrastructure;

-- improve the resilience of Europe’s health systems;
+- Improve the resilience of Europe’s health systems;

-- better equip EU countries to prevent and address future pandemics.
+- Better equip EU countries to prevent and address future pandemics.

 Context

-The emergence of major health issues, coupled with the free movement of patients and health professionals within the EU, and the socio-economic consequences of health issues, mean that public health has attained an ever more prominent position on the EU agenda.
+The emergence of major health issues and their socio-economic consequences, coupled with the free movement of patients and health professionals within the EU mean that public health has attained an ever-more prominent position on the EU agenda.
 The setting up of specialised agencies such as the European Medicines Agency (EMA) and the European Centre for Disease Prevention and Control (ECDC) underlined the EU’s growing role in health policy.
-Agencies like the European Chemicals Agency (ECHA) and the European Food Safety Agency (EFSA) further contribute to strengthening European health policies.
-The EU4Health programme was adopted as a response to the COVID-19 pandemic and to reinforce crisis preparedness in the EU.
-The COVID-19 crisis generally intensified efforts, emphasising collective resilience and cross-border health security, driving the EU towards a robust European Health Union.
+Agencies like the European Chemicals Agency and the European Food Safety Authority further contribute to strengthening European health policies.
+The Health Emergency Preparedness and Response Authority’s (HERA) mission is to enhance the EU’s capacity to prevent, detect and respond to health emergencies.

 Achievements and current developments